Dorapower/Py-PL0-Interpreter/README.md

-# Py-PL0-Parser
+# Py-PL0-Interpreter
-A PL/0 Parser implemented in Python
+A PL/0 Interpreter implemented in Python

 ## Grammar
 The grammar is based on wikipedia's [PL/0](https://en.wikipedia.org/wiki/PL/0) page.